Skip to main content

 Frequently Asked Questions

-Everholm is a open world role playing game with mystery theme.
+Everholm is a open world role playing game with fantasy and mystery themes.

 Everholm is available on PC and Windows.